 The responsibilities of the Civil Aviation Agency include the development and amendment of the State Safety Programme in accordance with the guidelines of ICAO document No 9859.
 The State Safety Programme review frequency depends on the frequency of amendments to the European Aviation Safety Programme or ICAO document No 9859 applicable to its Member States.
-The State Safety Programme is regularly reviewed in order to fully reflect all changes related to aviation safety in the Republic of Latvia and considering the information provided by the Management Group.
-The State Safety Program is approved by the Director of the Civil Aviation Agency after the project has been coordinated within the management group.
+The State Safety Programme is regularly reviewed in order to fully reflect all changes related to aviation safety in the Republic of Latvia.
+The State Safety Programme is approved by the director of the Civil Aviation Agency.
 Whereas, the use of the airspace of the Republic of Latvia is coordinated and managed by SJSC Latvijas gaisa satiksme, (LGS) which is subject of the Ministry of Transport of the Republic of Latvia.